jerdude/biz-status-api/README.md

 - The business has moved.
 - The business has changed ownership or names.

 It's worth noting that this should all be more easily doable using the Google Places Search API.
+We will be using this to ocassionally verify individual records in our small business directory.
+If used in bulk, this approach will almost certainly get you flagged as a bot by Google.

 Running locally:
 - Use "donet run" to serve endpoints localhost:5001